cfezequiel/self-driving-car-nd/P3_traffic_sign_classifier/README.md

 I then analyzed the label distribution of the training, validation and test sets.

+*Distribution of labels in the training, validation and test sets.
+The x-axis contains the class names, with the class IDs in square brackets.*<br>
 ![dataset label distribution](./writeup_images/dataset_label_distribution.png)
-<center><em> Distribution of labels in the training, validation and test sets.
-The x-axis contains the class names, with the class IDs in square brackets. </em></center>

 From the above figure, it appears that there is class imbalance in the training, validation and test sets, but the distribution appears to be consistent across datasets (e.g. majority class of training set is similar to the validation and test sets).
 The majority class of the training set, "Speed limit (50km/h)," has 2010 examples, while the minority class, "Speed limit (20km/h)," has about 180, or about 11x difference.

 I also examined an example image from the training set for each of the classes, as shown in the figure below.

+*Example image per class with the class name and ID on top (ID in brackets).
+For each class, the first image in order of occurence in the training set was chosen.*<br>
 ![image per class](./writeup_images/image_per_class.png)
-<center><em> Example image per class with the class name and ID on top (ID in brackets).
-For each class, the first image in order of occurence in the training set was chosen. </em></center>

 In the above figure, some of the images are quite dark and their features are not very noticeable to the human eye.
 However, this is just showing one example and other images for each class could have better brightness/contrast.